usmqe/usmqe-testdoc/web/tendrl/cluster_context_switcher.rst

 .. test_action::
    :step:
        Repeat all previous test actions with all other clusters.
+Select them from list rendered on page that is redirected from previous step.
+Not from ``Context switcher`` drop down menu.
    :result:
        UI behaves as is expected and shows items related to selected context.